tbarn/austin-tech-meetups/README.md

 # Austin Tech Meetups
 ### A comprehensive list of Austin Tech Meetups with Codes of Conduct

-After cataloging over 50 popular Austin Tech Meetups, I have found only about ~27% have a Code of Conduct of some kind.
+After cataloging over 50 popular Austin Tech Meetups, I have found only about ~27% have a Code of Conduct.
 Codes of Conduct are important to create more diverse and inclusive communities.

+Please see how you help and contribute in the [What can I do?](#what-can-i-do) and [Contributions](#contributions) sections

 ## Meetups